Danielratmiroff/myblog/posts/webserver.md

 ![Check Apache Status](https://www.tecmint.com/wp-content/uploads/2019/08/Check-Apache-Status.png)\
 _Credits to_ [_tecmint.com_](http://tecmint.com/) _for the image_

-If the server is not running, you can start it by running:
+--- _If the server is not running, you can start it by running:_

     sudo systemctl start apache2 **or** sudo systemctl restart apache2

-&nbsp;

 #### Get your server IP address _(hostname)_ by running: